 I will never forget the day, more than 20 years ago, my credit card payment was due.
 My income that month was $300, which didn’t even cover my rent.
-I needed that card for food and gas.
+I needed that card for food and gas, now every business has credit card processing for small business, which makes easier for you to use your card.
 I had to keep my account current and make that payment, but I had no money.

 I was terrified and demoralized as I was in survival mode, not even sure I could buy groceries.